 “That’s a testament to the talent that is attracted to this program, to the training that the program helps prepare, and to the employer need in the region,” Wenzel said.

 Like just-in-time manufacturing, when parts suppliers provide the necessary equipment at the moment of installation, Fast Start graduates are ready to work.
-It took four days between Mulder’s graduation for him to land an entry-level position as a supply chain packager.
+It took four days after Mulder’s graduation for him to land an entry-level position as a supply chain packager.
 Engwis was hired during his training, and he joined his brother to continue the family’s legacy of working at Dow.

 “The Fast Start program worked out as good as I could’ve imagined.
 I got an interview in the middle of class and got hired on the exact side of Dow that I wanted,” Engwis said.
 “It worked out just perfectly.”